 However, Medicare Part D does offer coverage on all commercially available vaccines that are needed to prevent illnesses including vaccines for shingles.
 Most drug plans will cover at least 50% of each drug’s retail price.
 The average price of the Shingrix vaccine is around $150-$200 per shot (2 doses required).

 Medicare Advantage plans, also known as Medicare Part C, are “all-in-one” packages that include Part A, B, and often include prescription drug coverage as well.
 You will be able to get coverage for shingles vaccines if you have prescription drug coverage with your Medicare Advantage plan.

-In 2020, more than 9 out of 10 beneficiaries (93%) are able to access at least one MA-PD plan with no additional monthly premium.
+In 2022, almost all Medicare beneficiaries (98%) are able to access at least one MA-PD plan with no additional monthly premium.